cybanovcyban-lang/ARK-Raid-Assistant/README.md

 When you first run the installer, you may encounter the **standard Windows security screen** ("Windows protected your PC" or SmartScreen).

-This happens because `ARK-Raid-Assistant is an independent tool and does not have an expensive commercial digital signature.
+This happens because ZenTweaks is an independent tool and does not have an expensive commercial digital signature.
 This is standard practice for small projects.

 ### How to bypass this (the steps are safe):